 Question #2.
 How were certain threats determined to be BEC threats?

 At the same time, these observations furnish a trove of information about the specific deception techniques employed by BEC actors.
-It can also help guide the criteria for defining your organization’s user awareness training content.
+The can also help guide the criteria for defining your organisation’s user awareness training content.

 Figure 3.
 Example of BEC detection Observations in the Proofpoint TAP Threat Insight dashboard.

 Question #3.
-What BEC themes are used against my organization?
+What BEC themes are used against my organisation?

-The Top Threat Themes chart provides this insight by allowing you to see which BEC-specific themes attackers are using against your organization.
+The Top Threat Themes chart provides this insight by allowing you to see which BEC-specific themes attackers are using against your organisation.

 Top Threat Themes (BEC)